FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ###
 ### -ps-r
-The number of retry times of port scanning for each port can enhance stability
+The number of retries for each port during port scanning, which can enhance stability:

 ```plain
 -ps-r 2